wp-sigmadevs/easy-demo-importer/readme.txt

 == Automatic URL and Email Replacement ==

 Our plugin includes an in-built versatile URL and email replacement tool, designed with developers in mind.
-This feature enables you to effortlessly update URLs and email addresses throughout your imported content, aligning your imported content with your website's domain, saving time and reducing errors.
+This feature enables you to effortlessly update URLs and commenter email addresses throughout your imported content, aligning your imported content with your website's domain, saving time and reducing errors.

 == Advanced Elementor Configuration ==